bombnp/cloud-final-gitops/README.md

 # cloud-final-gitops

+## Disclaimer
+Since the production environment is now official shut down, we decided to make this repo public for reproduction purposes.
+All private secrets in this repo cannot be used anywhere.

 ## To connect to GKE Autopilot cluster

 1. Authenticate your gcloud sdk (your account must also have access to Google Cloud project)